woai3c/Front-end-articles/en-articles/monitor-sdk.md

 }
 ```

+With page access depth data, you can:
+- Identify where users lose interest in your content
+- Optimize content placement (put important elements where users actually look)
+- Improve long-form content structure with better hierarchy
+- Detect unusual user behavior patterns that might indicate fraud or bots

 ### User Clicks

 Using `addEventListener()` to monitor `mousedown` and `touchstart` events, we can collect information about each click area's size, click coordinates' specific position in the page, clicked element's content, and other information.

+**Why this matters**: Click tracking reveals what elements users interact with most frequently, helping you understand user interests and optimize UI element placement.
+It also helps identify usability issues where users might be clicking on non-interactive elements expecting a response.

 ```js
 export default function onClick() {